transverberate/smpl_extract/readme.md

 stereo file `LEAD2.wav`.
 This is because samples whose names differ by only a terminal `L` or `R` indicate the left and right (respectively) channels of a single stereo sample.

+### Extracting Roland S-7xx samples as wav files
+Extracting Roland S-7xx samples as `.wav`s can be accomplished following the same command syntax in the preceding AKAI section.
+The directory structure of the exported `.wav`s has the form `<volume>/<performance>/<sample>`.

 ## Project Structure